Fulululu/Graduation_Project/README.md

 5. pip install pyserial (on your raspberry pi)(note that pip is a softlink to python2.7 default)
 6. As for zigbee sensor environment, see other Internet blogs.

-#### Wireless Sensor network
-ZStack2.5.1 on CC2530 board with BH1750,SHT10,DS18B20 and GY-69 using IAR Embedded Workbench7.3 for 8051.

-#### TCP Communication
-Server: Linux on Cloud Platform using python3.6.
-Client: Raspbian on Raspberry_Pi_3B+ using Python with pyserial modules.

-#### Web Service
-Linux on Cloud Platform using Django2.0.4 with django-el-pagination plugin.

 ## II.
 Start to Use
 Please follow this main startup step: Web service->myserver_asy->myclient->Zigbee Nodes